Skip to main content

 1. Place the dried, stained slide back on the diagram you drew.

-3. Place the slide on the microscope.
+3. Place the slide in the stage clip on the microscope stage.
 Focus on the sharpie circle under the 4x objective.
-Progress through the objectives (10x and 40x) centering the sharpie edge in the center of the field of view as you go up in magnification.
+Progress through the objectives (10x then 40x) centering the sharpie edge in the center of the field of view as you go up in magnification.

-5. Draw all three smears on each slide under oil in the results section.
+6. Draw what you see for all three smears on each slide under oil in the results section.

-simply move the stage to see the bacteria once under oil.
-If the sharpie is in focus the bacteria
+then scan the area inside the circle to find the cells.
+If the sharpie is in focus the bacteria will be too.

 NAME ______________________